 All About Wood Blinds

 Wood blinds bring a warm but elegant appearance to any room in your home.
 They work well in any decorating situation ranging from traditional to contemporary.
 Real hardwood blinds are available in a vast amount of colors and stains to match your décor.
-One drawback to using wood blinds is that you shouldn’t place them in a room with high moisture, such as a kitchen, bathroom or laundry room window.
+One drawback to using wood blinds is that you shouldn’t place them in a room with high moisture, such as a kitchen, bathroom or laundry room window – browse this site for details.
 Real wood is susceptible to warping in high-moisture applications.
 This type of blind is lightweight, making them easy to raise and lower.
 This puts less strain on the mechanism and makes them lasts for many years to come.
 Since they are lightweight, you can use them in very large windows and still open and close them with ease.

 Real wood blinds act as an insulator against the cold and the heat from your windows, thereby lowering your utility bills all year round.
 When wood blinds are closed, they protect your furniture, flooring and paintings indoors from fading.
 Wood doesn’t give when pressure is applied to it, making it more fragile than faux wood.
 It also doesn’t stand up to a lot of wear and tear from children or pets and it should never be exposed to harsh cleaning ingredients.